 Since its inception, additional states have joined the Agreement, including a couple that are very prominent players in the online poker industry.
 With this increase in participation, some foresee the MSIGA being a key component of U.S.A. online poker going forward.
 Therefore, it's worth examining this agreement in detail to understand how it works and how it may facilitate the growth of regulated online poker sites for Americans.

 The Multi-State Internet Gaming Agreement is a compact, which is kind of like a treaty between sovereign nations except that a compact involves sub-national entities, like states.
 Several of the states that have launched licensed online poker regimes have negotiated the terms of the MSIGA in order to promote the robustness of their virtual poker endeavors.
-To be specific, Delaware, Nevada, New Jersey, and Michigan are parties to the agreement.
+To be specific, Delaware, Nevada, New Jersey, Michigan, West Virginia, and Pennsylvania are parties to the agreement.

 What the Agreement does is allow players in any one of the signatory states to engage in online poker play against their counterparts in the other states.
-So, for example, someone can log on to a regulated poker site in New Jersey and compete with individuals not just in the Garden State but also people in Nevada and Delaware.
-This assumes, of course, that the poker site in question does business in New Jersey as well as one or more of the other MSIGA member states.
+So, for example, someone can log on to a regulated poker site in New Jersey and compete with individuals not just in the Garden State but also people in, let's say, Michigan.
+This assumes, of course, that the poker site in question does business in New Jersey as well as Michigan and has taken the necessary technical steps to combine its player pools in both states.

 We have already seen increases in poker liquidity among the states that have signed the Multi-State Gaming Agreement.
 As more states join, we expect this trend to continue and become even more pronounced.

 As we've noted above, in order to benefit from the MSIGA, a poker operator must be licensed to transact in multiple member states.
-Here is a list of the networks and sites that fulfill this condition:
+It must also have deployed the necessary technical arrangements to permit cross-border play by its customers.
+Here is a list of the networks and sites that fulfill these conditions:

 PokerStars Michigan is a joint effort between The Stars Group and Odawa Online, the interactive arm of the Little Traverse Bay Bands of Odawa Indians.
 They operate the Odawa Casino Resort in Petoskey and the Odawa Casino in Mackinaw City both of which are near the northern end of the state's Lower Peninsula.
 In New Jersey, PokerStars is partnered with Resorts Casino Hotel in Atlantic City.